 Many years ago she told me "don't make this with chocolate or you'll faint."
 I assumed she meant because they'd be so rich, so of course I decided to make these into Chocolate Texas Gold Bars.
 Good choice.

 They're fairly easy to throw together.
 Make the chewy base, pour in the cheesecake filling and throw them into the oven.

-I did make an attempt at, well, not making them healthy, but lowering the “oh, no, I can’t eat these!” factor by use Neufchatel (1/3rd less fat) cream cheese.
-They still came out delicious, if not a little less rich.
+I did make an attempt at, well, not making them healthy, but lowering the "oh, no, I can't eat these!" factor by use Neufchatel (⅓rd less fat) cream cheese.
+They still came out delicious and surprisingly a little less rich.